 What is the application process?

-- The application period for first-time applicants, and for those renewing their application status, begins on July 1 and closes on August 1.
+- Applications for initial certification and recertification are submitted electronically to the Board of Legal Specialization (BLS) by August 1 each year.
 The application fee is $300.
-Applications received after August 1 must be accompanied by a $75.00 late fee.
-Applications received after October 1st will not be accepted for the application cycle.
+Applications received after August 1 are assessed a $75 late fee.
+Applications received after October 1 may not be accepted for the application cycle.
 (Section VI.
 BLS Rules & Regulations).

 Where can I find the forms to apply or renew my certification?